How to Clean Your AC Filter (Expert Tips)

 Submerge the filter in the bucket of warm water mixed with mild detergent.
 Allow it to soak for about 10-15 minutes.
 This will help loosen any stubborn dirt stuck to the filter.
 After soaking, use a soft brush or sponge to gently scrub the filter, paying attention to any particularly dirty areas.

 Be careful not to use excessive force, as this could damage the filter.
 Once you’re satisfied that the filter is clean, rinse it thoroughly with clean water to remove any soap residue.
+Remember, achieving this spotless result is the final step in the full routine of how to clean AC filter without compromising your unit’s performance.

 6. Disinfect the Filter